codlark/cls-docs/docs/Elements-and-Properties.md

  - `none` - this element has nothing to draw, but can contain other elements, have a position, and rotate.

 ## Composite Properties
-brikWork makes use of two types of properties, single properties which take a single value, and composite properties which take multiple values separated by commas, for example:
+CLS makes use of two types of properties, single properties which take a single value, and composite properties which take multiple values separated by commas, for example:

  - `keep-ratio: yes` is a single property
  - `font: 1/4in, Impact, red` is a composite property

 Composite properties are all made up of single properties, `font` above is made up of `font-size`, `font-family`, and `font-color`.
 Not all single properties are a part of a composite property, `keep-ratio` for example is only available alone.
-As a guideline, composite properties are recommended over single properties when available, but sometimes single properties offer better readability when using briks.
+As a guideline, composite properties are recommended over single properties when available, but sometimes single properties offer better readability when using macros.

 Some composite properties will be listed after their separate single properties when the values are different types.
 When the values are the same type, the composite property will be listed alone and merely state it's a composite property.
 In these cases the single properties are named for the value names shown in the description, so `size: X, Y` can be broken down into `x` and `y`.